TitanApps/titan-source/README.md

 titan-source
 ============

-Source of titan music player.
+Source of titan music player (Eclipse ADT source, Version 0.1).

 for more info,
 head over to the following link: